What Is Cryptococcal Meningitis?

 fungi, and viruses.

-fungus can cause CM.
+fungus can cause cryptococcal meningitis (CM).
 They are called Cryptococcus neoformans (C.

 neoformans) and Cryptococcus gattii (C.gattii).
 This disease is

 rare in healthy people.
 CM is more common in people who have compromised immune

 The symptoms of CM usually come on slowly.

 Within a few days to a few weeks of contact, an infected person may develop the

 - mental changes, including confusion,

 If it’s left untreated, CM may lead to